prashant56481/blog/README.md

  which afterwards Echo the same event to each servide for their use.
  - If some service is added in Future or it crashes , it can take data from Event-Bus i.e. All Services are in Sync.

+Update 1/n:
+ - Added Docker support in Application
+ - Must have Install the Docker CLI and run the Docker Daemon before using docker

 Steps to Use:
  - Clone 'Blog'
  - In each Sub Folder (client i.e UI and microservice ) => Run "npm install"
  - Run all services and client too using "npm start"
  - Use the UI in browser.

+Steps to Use with Docker:
+- Clone 'Blog'
+- In each folder open a terminal
+- Make sure docker is installed and running
+- run "docker build ."
+- Use the "image-id" from build and
+- Run "docker run {image-id}"